Cricket-Programming/Cricket-Programming/README.md

 - 👋 Hi, I’m @Cricket-Programming
 - 👀 I’m interested in exploring programming
-- 🌱 I’m currently learning web development.
+- 🌱 I’m currently learning web development and Unity.

 The only project that I have on github (cricket-programming.github.io) is not well done so don't use it as a resource.
 Once I have built a good project, I will post it here.